Medical Power of Attorney

 - Use (or do not use) a feeding tube

 Even after you have signed the Medical Power of Attorney form, you have the right to make health care decisions for yourself as long as you are able to do so.
 Treatment cannot be given to you or stopped over your objection.
-You have the right to take back the authority granted to your agent, at any time, either orally or in writing.
-To do so, tell your agent or your health care provider that you choose to take back the agent's power.
+You have the right to revoke any authority granted to your agent at any time, either orally or in writing.
+To do so, tell your MPoA or your health care provider.
 You can do this regardless of your mental capacity or competence.

 Witnesses

-Your Medical Power of Attorney form is valid only when you sign it in the presence of at least two qualified witnesses.
+Your Medical Power of Attorney form is valid only when you have it notarized or when you sign it in the presence of at least two qualified witnesses.
 The following persons may not act as witnesses:

-- The person you have designated as your agent
+- The person you have designated as your MPoA agent

 - A person related to you by blood or marriage